Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises 'Useful for understanding who depends on a method before changing it' and states the prerequisite 'Requires load_project to be called first'.
-It does not explicitly list when not to use or mention alternatives, but the context is clear enough.
+The description provides usage context: 'Position cursor on a method name' (though not exactly the parameters), 'Useful for understanding who depends on a method before changing it', and mentions prerequisite 'Requires load_project to be called first'.
+It does not explicitly contrast with alternatives like get_call_hierarchy_outgoing or find_references, but gives good situational guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.